How to Update WordPress Manually: A Step-by-Step Guide

 Download WordPress

-Once the download is complete, proceed and extract the folder contents.
+Once the download is complete, proceed to extract the folder contents.

 3.2.3 Upload the WordPress Files using FTP